What is Earth’s Atmospheric Window?

 The graph above shows the Earth’s “atmospheric window”.
 The EM radiation (in blue) is what sensors are capable of seeing on Earth.

 Our eyes can see red, green, and blue which is visible light.
 Healthy vegetation (or chlorophyll) reflects more green light.
 However, it absorbs more red and blue light.
 That is why our eyes see plants as green.
-Actually, this is the principal of Normalized Vegetation Difference Index (NDVI).
+Actually, this is the principle of the Normalized Vegetation Difference Index (NDVI).

 But engineers design sensors to detect non-visible light as well.
 For example, vegetation reflects near-infrared (NIR) which is invisible to the human eye.
 But sensors can pick up this spectral information.
-If you perform any type of image classification technique, most likely you will use these principals.
+If you perform any type of image classification technique, most likely you will use these principles.

 In summary, special types of sensors can reveal new insights about Earth’s features, that our eyes can’t.

 The atmospheric window applies to wavelengths of light at which electromagnetic radiation from the sun will penetrate the Earth’s atmosphere.

 Remote sensing not only takes advantage of the visible spectrum (red, green, and blue) but also non-visible light.